|

 Anne Bowling of the University of California at Davis disproved the

-above theory before her death recently.
+above theory before her death.
 The original study that

 started that theory of lethal homozygous fetuses was never replicated,